Louisville Drug Possession Lawyer

 This offense is generally classified as a Class E or Class D felony.

 Have you been charged with possession or a related drug crime?
-The experienced criminal defense attorneys here at Suhre & Associates, LLC, in Louisville, KY, may be able to help.
+The experienced criminal defense attorneys here at Suhre & Associates DUI and Criminal Defense Lawyers, in Louisville, KY, may be able to help.
 Reach out to us today to set up a free consultation with a member of our legal team.

 Criminal Penalties for Drug Possession Convictions